terrytang0905/TT_Tech_Space/blogs/2016-12-12-impala-rtolap-research-note.md

 #### Logical query optimization for Impala

-An executable query plan is constructed in two phases: (1) Single node planning (2) plan parallelization and fragmentation.<br/>
+An executable query plan is constructed in two phases:

+	(1) Single node planning
+	(2) plan parallelization and fragmentation.

-1) A non-executable single-node plan tree consists of HDFS/HBase scan,hash join,cross join,union,hash aggregation,sort,top-n,EXCHANGE and analysis evaluation.<br/>
+1) A non-executable single-node plan tree consists of

+	HDFS/HBase scan,hash join,cross join,union,hash aggregation,sort,top-n,EXCHANGE and analysis evaluation.

 1.1) Cost estimation is based on table/partition cardinalities plus distinct value counts for each column.

-2) Takes the single-node plan as input and produces a distributed execution plan in order to to minimize data movement and maximize scan locality: in HDFS, remote reads are considerably slower than local ones.<br/>
+2) Takes the single-node plan as input and produces a distributed execution plan in order to to minimize data movement and maximize scan

+	locality: in HDFS, remote reads are considerably slower than local ones.

-2.1) The supported join strategies are broadcast and partitioned.
-Impala chooses whichever strategy is estimated to minimize the amount of data exchanged over the network, also exploiting existing data partitioning of the join inputs.<br/>
+2.1) The supported join strategies are **broadcast** and **partitioned**.
+Impala chooses whichever strategy is estimated to minimize the amount of data exchanged over the network, also exploiting existing data partitioning of the join inputs.

-2.2) All aggregation is currently executed as a local pre-aggregation followed by a merge aggregation operation.<br/>
+2.2) All aggregation is currently executed as a local pre-aggregation followed by a merge aggregation operation.

-2.3) For grouping aggregations, the pre-aggregation output is partitioned on the grouping expressions and the merge aggregation is done in parallel on all participating nodes.
+2.3) For grouping aggregations(分组聚合), the pre-aggregation output is partitioned on the grouping expressions and the merge aggregation is done in parallel on all participating nodes.
 For non-grouping aggregations, the merge aggregation is done on a single node.

 _partitioned hash join_